 In 2011 alone, Apple earned 16 billion euros in the EU and, thanks to an agreement with Ireland, paid only a fraction of a percent of this profit in the European Union, and brought 15,95 billion euros abroad.

-Apple and US authorities say that taxes on withdrawn profits should have been paid at home in California, and the EU is a raider who is trying to keep the revenue of American business and taxpayers.
+Apple and the US authorities say to this that taxes on withdrawn profits should have been paid at home in California, and the EU is a raider who is trying to keep the income of American businesses and taxpayers.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous